-Consider how much profit the offender has gained from it.
 There's no point in being satisfied with an apology if they sold hundreds or thousands of items (you should be getting financially compensated) but it is silly to conduct a lawsuit over five sales.
-A reasonably sized invoice (with extra fees for unlawful use), along with a Cease & Desist Letter from a lawyer is enough to scare most of them.
+A reasonably sized invoice (with extra fees for unlawful use), along with a cease and desist Letter from a lawyer is enough to scare most of them.

 Step 5: Gather Evidence

 Grab some screenshots of the stolen artwork and note the date and time of your discovery.
 Note the URL of the website and (if you can find it), the date that the webpage was published.
 You will need the evidence later on, so get it while it’s still there!
 You might want to check if there are any other instances of the artwork with Google Image Search and TinEye too.

 Did You Know?

 If you are an artist, any expenses incurred in dealing with stolen artwork may be potential tax deductions.
 Check with your accountant for full details.